younny/react-native-currency-converter/README.md

 ### react-native-currency-converter

 * Features
-    - Calculation of currency agains to Euro
+    - Calculation of currency against to Euro
     - History of conversions that user made previously.
     - Reusability of conversion set from history.